bambinos/bambi/README.md

 of a `"Yes"` response.
 But this notation is not mandatory.
 If we use `"g ~ x1 + x2"`, Bambi will pick one of the events to model and will inform us which one it picked.

 ```python
 model = bmb.Model("g['Yes'] ~ x1 + x2", data, family="bernoulli")
 fitted = model.fit()
 ```

+After this, we can evaluate the model as before.

+### More

+There are many additional examples in our [Examples](https://bambinos.github.io/bambi/notebooks/) webpage.

 ## Documentation